 EDUCATION INSTITUTION (OR AGENCY)Generally means (1) any public or private agency or institution (including governing boards which provide administrative control or direction of a university system) of post-secondary education that (2) receives funds from any federal program under the administrative responsibility of the Secretary of Education.
 The term refers to the institution as a whole, including all of its components (e.g., schools or departments in a university).

 EDUCATIONAL RECORDSThose records directly related to a student and maintained by the institution or by a party acting for the institution.The term "education records" does not include the following:records of institutional, supervisory, administrative, and certain educational personnel which are in the sole possession of the maker and are not accessible or revealed to any other individual except a substitute who performs on a temporary basis (as defined in the institutional personnel policy) the duties of the individual who made the records. records maintained by a law enforcement unit of the education agency or institution that were created by that law enforcement unit for the purpose of law enforcement. records relating to individuals who are employed by the institution which are made and maintained in the normal course of business, relate exclusively to individuals in their capacity as employees, and are not available for use for any other purpose.
-(Records of individuals in attendance at an institution who are employed as a result of their status as students are education records, e.g.; work-study, graduate assistants.) records relating to a student (see the definition of "eligible student" ) which are (1) created or maintained by a physician, psychiatrist, psychologist, or other recognized professional or paraprofessional acting in his or her professional capacity or assisting in a paraprofessional capacity; (2) used solely in connection with the provision of treatment to the student; and (3) not disclosed to anyone other than individuals providing such treatment, so long as the records can be personally reviewed by a physician or other appropriate professional of the student's choice.
+(Records of individuals in attendance at an institution who are employed as a result of their status as students are education records, e.g.; work-study, graduate assistants.) records relating to a student (see the definition of "eligible student" ) which are (1) created or maintained by a physician, psychiatrist, psychologist, or other recognized professional or paraprofessional acting in their professional capacity or assisting in a paraprofessional capacity; (2) used solely in connection with the provision of treatment to the student; and (3) not disclosed to anyone other than individuals providing such treatment, so long as the records can be personally reviewed by a physician or other appropriate professional of the student's choice.
 (Appropriateness may be determined by the institution.)
 "Treatment" in this context does not include remedial educational activities or activities which are part of the program of instruction at the institution. records of an institution which contain only information relating to a person after that person is not longer a student at the institution (e.g., information gathered on the accomplishments of alumni).

 "ELIGIBLE STUDENT"Means a student who has reached 18 years of age or is attending an institution of post-secondary education.